GeorgAUT/GLIMPSE/README.rst

 GLIMPSE
 ------

-This repository contains a collection of Matlab routines for the testing and implementation of resonance-based low-regularity integrators.
+This repository contains a collection of Matlab routines for the testing and implementation of resonance-based low-regularity integrators that were developed over the course of the MSCA project GLIMPSE.
 The main routines can be found in ``src/resonance_based_schemes`` and examples illustrating the application of these methods as used in the below mentioned papers are provided in ``examples/``.
 To run the examples please first run ``set_paths.m``.